persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-09-a-next-js-web-app-with-basic-auth.md

 The Next.js framework being the "Static Site Generator" was used for creating this full stack web application serving as a login system by having a client and a "fake" API.
 The web application is secured by HTTPS and Basic Authentication.

-This Next.js Jamstack Web Application is hosted at Netlify Cloud and using Continuous Deployment
+This Next.js Jamstack Web Application is hosted at Netlify Cloud and uses Continuous Deployment